 TOGETHER WITH YOU.COM

-The Rundown: RAG was step one—but retrieval alone doesn't guarantee accuracy.
-You.com explains what AI grounding is, why it matters, and how organizations can implement it to achieve higher accuracy.
+The Rundown: It happens—LLMs hallucinate.
+Grounding your LLM, however, can help dramatically improve accuracy.
+In this guide, You.com explains what AI grounding is and how organizations can implement it to achieve more reliable outputs.

 The playbook covers: